 3. Falcon: UAE’s contribution to open-source AI development

 The Technology Innovation Institute’s Falcon models offer flexibility that proprietary APIs can’t match.
-With three distinct sizes, developers can optimize for their specific hardware and performance requirements.
+With distinct sizes, developers can optimize their specific hardware and performance requirements.

 Falcon model comparison